Joanne Baxter: Academic career

 Baxter was educated at Queen Charlotte College in Picton, where she was head girl in her final year.
 She was one of ten recipients of a Ngarimu Scholarship for undergraduates in 1982.
 She has MB ChB degrees from the University of Auckland and a Master of Public Health degree from the University of Otago, where she has been employed since 2000.
 Baxter is a member of the New Zealand College of Public Health Medicine (NZCPHM).
 Her research focusses on Māori health and mental health, health inequalities, Māori health workforce and medical education.
 She was promoted to full professor effective from 1 February 2020.

+Honours and awards

+In 2016, Baxter was a key team member of the Dunedin Study led by Richie Poulton, that won that year's Prime Minister's Science Prize.
 Baxter was a finalist for Te Ururangi Award for Education in the 2017 Matariki Awards, alongside Dame Georgina Kingi, who won the award, and Robert Jahnke.
 Baxter has twice been honoured by Te Ohu Rata o Aotearoa / The Māori Medical Practitioners Association, winning the Maarire Goodall Award in 2013, and the Ngākau Award in 2019.
+In 2022, she won the Diversity, Equity and Inclusion Award at the Osmosis Raise the Line Faculty Awards.